robertcash/TCMRideCompareBot/README.md

 #### 2. Getting the Lyft API Key

+Go to https://www.lyft.com/developers and click on manage apps in the top right corner of the page.
+Select "Create App" after logging in then enter all the necessary details.
+You then should taken to your app page, click on "show credentials" and copy and paste the client token to compare_api.py to the LYFT_KEY variable.

 #### 3. Getting the Uber API Key

+Go to https://developer.uber.com.
+Press sign in the top right and select "New App" once you login.
+Leave the selection on Ride API and fill in the necessary details.
+After that you should be on your app page.
+Copy and paste the "server token" to compare_api.py to the UBER_KEY variable.

 #### 4. Getting a Facebook Page Access Token
 We need an access token to send messages to the bot connected with our Page, but first we need a page.
 Go to your regular Facebook and create a page, this is all you have to do for this step, it's pretty simple.